| Troops

 State Dept. pressure over international telephone

+dispute?
 The dispute between Lanka Internet Services Ltd. (LISL)

 and the telecommunication authorities here has been